Solid ranking for College of Business MBA program in Businessweek report.

-- Forty-nine credit hours of coursework are required to complete the program.
+- Forty-nine credit hours of coursework are required.

 - Classes are held Monday through Friday, usually in four-and-a-half hour blocks.
 In a typical week, about twenty hours are spent in the classroom.
 During the summer semester, you can complete your program requirements through internships, study-abroad programs, and/or regular courses.

 - Fall A, Fall B, Spring A, Spring B are eight weeks each.

 - The time to completion of the degree is twelve months.

 You may choose to continue your graduate studies by pursuing joint degrees in various specialized areas of graduate business.
 Combinations of joint degrees include: